sahaj169/Instagram-bot---followers-list/README.md

 # Instagram-bot---followers-list
-It is a instagram bot which extracts followers list form the instaram
+It is a instagram bot which automate instagram and extracts followers list